imsd/Alexandria.Grajales/Windows AL/Unity/Game2/Readme.md

 Push the colored balls into the correct colored box.

-Use Scpace to jump if you fall in.
+Use Space to jump if you fall in.

 ![The project in action](ScreenShotGame2.png)